-THE ALLEGATION OF RECURRENCE OF MATERIAL INJURY
+THE ALLEGATION OF CONTINUATION OR RECURRENCE OF MATERIAL INJURY

-The Applicant alleges and submitted sufficient evidence to show that it would experience a decline in sales, price undercutting, price depression, price suppression, capacity utilisation, profit, output, return on investment, employment, and growth, if the duty expires.
-On this basis, the Commission found that there was prima facie proof of the likelihood of the recurrence of material injury.
+The Applicant alleges and submitted sufficient evidence to show that it would experience an increase in imports, price depression, and price suppression, and a decline in output, productivity, capital expenditure, capacity utilization, investment, cash flow, and growth if the duties expires.

+On this basis, the Commission found that there was prima facie proof of the continuation or recurrence of material injury if the duty expires.